microsoft/autogen/website/docs/topics/long_contexts.md

 {'content': 'very very very', 'role': 'user'}]
 ```

-We can see that we can limit the number of tokens to 3, which is equivalent to 3 words in this instance.
+We can see that we were able to limit the number of tokens to 3, which is equivalent to 3 words for this instance.

 ### Apply Transformations Using Agents